 - Click on the copied item on the Clipboard panel.

-- As the copied cells are pasted, close the Clipboard panel.
+- Close the Clipboard panel.

-Read More: How to Copy Conditional Formatting to Another Sheet (2 Quick Methods)
+Read More: How to Copy Conditional Formatting to Another Sheet

 Using VBA code, we can also remove conditional formatting while preserving the cell format.
-Follow the simple steps below to accomplish this.

 - Select the cells that are conditionally formatted (in our dataset, cells D5:D14).

-- Go to the Developer tab from the Excel Ribbon.
+- Go to the Developer tab on the Excel Ribbon.

 - Click the Visual Basic option.